 PURPOSE: To implement long-term air quality planning required by federal law including the integration of congestion management, transportation, land use, and air quality planning with the requirements of the Clean Air Act (CAA).
 CAA conformity planning is done collaboratively through the Minnesota Interagency Air Quality and Transportation Planning Committee (MNIAQTPC), consisting of technical staff from the Council, MnDOT, MPCA, FHWA, FTA, and EPA.
 The roles and responsibilities of the MNIAQTPC are defined in the interagency consultation procedures developed collaboratively.
-In November 2019, the region completed its maintenance period for carbon monoxide and is in full attainment of federal air quality standards from transportationrelated sources, with the exception of a small portion of Ramsey County which remains in maintenance status for coarse particulate matter (PM10) until 2022.
+In November 2019, the region completed its maintenance period for carbon monoxide and is in full attainment of federal air quality standards from transportation-related sources.
+In 2022 a small portion of Ramsey County completed its maintenance status for coarse particulate matter (PM10) and the region is now in full air quality attainment.

-- Provide data and technical assistance to partner agencies to assist in air quality and travel demand analyses and modeling. - Organize and work with the MNIAQTPC to consult on air quality issues and State Implementation Plan (SIP) updates as necessary. - Conduct any required air quality conformity analysis. - Participate in the activities of Clean Air Minnesota (CAM), a public-private partnership that works to achieve measurable, voluntary emissions reductions. - Participate in research work led by Council Community Development to identify strategies for reducing regional greenhouse gas emissions and develop a tool for predicting emission levels and comparing strategy effectiveness. - Participate in work led by Community Development on scenario planning related to greenhouse gas emissions strategies as part of 2050 regional plan update activities. - Prepare for a potentially needed SIP revision to comply with the anti-backsliding provisions of the CAA. - Participate on MnDOT's Sustainable Transportation Advisory Council. - Collaborate on internal and inter-agency efforts to address climate change. - Work with regional partners to develop a process for evaluating project-level emissions and green-house gas measures for TPP and TIP evaluation. - Initiate and begin a consultant study Regional Transportation and Climate Change Multimodal Measures to conduct a per review, technical analysis and identify appropriate multimodal measures to use in the TPP, TIP and Regional Solicitation processes.
+- Provide data and technical assistance to partner agencies to assist in air quality and travel demand analyses and modeling. - Organize and work with the MNIAQTPC to consult on air quality issues and State Implementation Plan (SIP) updates as necessary. - Conduct any required air quality conformity analysis. - Participate in the activities of Clean Air Minnesota (CAM), a public-private partnership that works to achieve measurable, voluntary emissions reductions. - Participate in research work led by Council Community Development to identify strategies for reducing regional greenhouse gas emissions and develop a tool for predicting emission levels and comparing strategy effectiveness. - Participate in work led by Community Development on scenario planning related to greenhouse gas emissions strategies as part of 2050 regional plan update activities. - Prepare for a potentially needed SIP revision to comply with the anti-backsliding provisions of the CAA. - Participate on MnDOT's Sustainable Transportation Advisory Council. - Collaborate on internal and inter-agency efforts to address climate change. - Work with regional partners to develop a process for evaluating project-level emissions and greenhouse gas measures for TPP and TIP evaluation. - Continue a consultant study Regional Transportation and Climate Change Multimodal Measures to conduct a peer review, technical analysis and identify appropriate multimodal measures to use in the TPP, TIP and Regional Solicitation processes.